AlignTheDeveloper/TheraSphere/README.md

 TheraSphere Logo

-TheraSphere is a fun and innovative app designed to revolutionize the way occupational therapists manage their practice.
+TheraSphere is a fun and innovative app designed to revolutionize the way therapists manage their practice.
 Our mission is to simplify your workload and maximize your efficiency by offering a seamless platform to manage your billing units and visit notes.
 Features

     Easy management of billing units